PawelSocha1989/Rakieta/README.md

 We have added full control over the rocket, we can rotate it in any direction, or also move it.
 The project was made in C ++ with the use of the OpenGL graphic library, and as it was made in the Microsoft Visual Studio environment.
-The models were made from start to finish in 3ds Max Studio, then they were exported to the OBJ Wavefront format, then using the GLM library: an Alias ​​Wavefront OBJ inserted into the project.
+The models were made from start to finish in 3ds Max Studio, then they were exported to the OBJ Wavefront format, then using the GLM library: an Alias Wavefront OBJ inserted into the project.
 Details describing the full control of the project are presented in the file Opis.txt.